Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Proofs and technical details

-We apply the same conservative covariance correction \eqref{apdx.eq:de_adjust_var} derived for the adjusted estimator, adapting it to the augmented residuals.
-Specifically, we estimate the conservative covariance estimator \eqref{apdx.eq:de_cov_conserv} for each fold, and combine it similarly to \eqref{apdx.eq:ie_var_esti_cf}.
+We apply the same conservative contamination-attributed variance correction \eqref{apdx.eq:de_adjust_var} derived for the adjusted estimator, adapting it to the augmented residuals.
+Specifically, we compute the conservative contamination-attributed variance estimator \eqref{apdx.eq:de_cov_conserv} for each fold, and combine it similarly to \eqref{apdx.eq:ie_var_esti_cf}.

 From \citet[][Theorem~4]{lu2025conditional}, under common regularity conditions, both estimators $\widehat{IE}^{aug}_{adj}$ and $\widehat{DE}^{aug}_{adj}$ are approximately normal and normal-based confidence intervals using the variance estimators achieve a valid (asymptotic) coverage rate.